diofthecr3ed/EdgeDevices-Realtime-DataPipeline-Security-Orchestration-analytics-Processing/ftp-kafka/README.md

 - **FTP Server Setup:** Set up an FTP server to allow file transfers.
 - **Run the Producer Script:** Execute the producer script on the remote host to send file content to Kafka.
 - **Consumer Setup:** Configure a Kafka consumer on another host to process and transfer the messages via FTP.

-By following these steps, you will have a Kafka producer on one host sending file content to a Kafka broker, and a Kafka consumer on another host processing the messages and transferring the file content via FTP.

----

-This README provides detailed instructions on setting up the Kafka broker and FTP server, and running the producer and consumer scripts on different hosts.
-If you have any further questions or issues, feel free to ask!